RetroDECK/ES-DE/USERGUIDE-DEV.md

 The Dim screensaver simply dims and desaturates the current view and Black will show a black screen.
 The Slideshow and Video screensavers are more interesting as they can display images and videos from your game collection.
 In addition to this, the Slideshow screensaver can be configured to only show images from a specified directory.

-If the option _Enable screensaver controls_ has been activated, you can manually toggle the screensaver from the system view by pressing the _Back_ button.
+If the option _Enable screensaver controls_ has been activated, you can manually toggle the screensaver from the system view by pressing the _X_ button.
 In addition to this, for the Slideshow and Video screensavers, the controls will allow you to jump to a new random image or video by using the _Left_ and _Right_ buttons on your keyboard or controller.
 It's also possible to launch the game currently displayed using the _A_ button, and the _Y_ button will jump to the game in its gamelist without starting it.

 For the video and slideshow screensavers, an overlay can be enabled via the screensaver options that displays the game name and the game system as well as a star symbol if the game is marked as a favorite.